 - Scan the image.

 - Save the image on your computer.
-We suggest saving the file as a jpg and keeping your files together in one folder.
+We suggest saving the file as a JPG and keeping your files together in one folder.
 We recommend saving them to your My EQ8\Images folder.

 Note: When you use 72-75 dpi, EQ will automatically scale the fabric appropriately.
 In other words, if the fabric print has lobsters, the fabric will scale to show the correct number and size of lobsters whether the fabric is in a 3-inch block, a 6-inch block or a 20-inch block.
 Plus this lower setting helps keep the file size small.
+So, for scanned fabric images, you do not need to use the Scale Fabric tool on the Image Worktable.